 While we’re at it, I would like to share the things that I found were helpful to me in dealing with my mental disorders.
-It’s definitely not a solution for everyone, but doing these made things so much better for me:
+It’s definitely not a solution for everyone, but doing these made things so much better for me

 To ask for help is admitting to oneself that something is amiss.
-I’ve always found it hard to ask for help before.
+I’ve always found it hard to ask f or help before.
 It was a combination of pride and feelings worthlessness on my part.
 Seeing a psychologist and tackling things head on works better because it leaves very little room for troubling thoughts.

 Regardless of religion, I found that spirituality bears a lot of impact on the mental, emotional, and physical state of the human body.
 With my panic attacks, anxiety, and depression, I went through a time when I lost so much faith because I felt so unloved by God.
 Affirming myself in God’s love marked the start of my healing.

 I did a lot of research about foods that trigger emotional problems, and all that research just made me so confused and even more anxious.
 I felt bad about myself for not being able to follow certain things because I’m an emotional eater.
 I also felt bad about my body image because I’m so far from my pre-baby weight.
 This one is still a grey area for me, but I’m slowly figuring out which foods work best for me.
-One thing is for sure – deprivation will never work.
+One thing is for sure – deprivation never works.